 - For fire safety: JUSTICE was started by parents who lost their daughter to a fire in Paris.
 They give study abroad students the tools to choose apartments that comply with fire code and to identify fire escape routes.

 - For country-specific safety: Sara’s Wish began when a U.S. student was killed in a bus crash in India.
 Her parents offer scholarships for other women who commit to traveling safely.
 The scholarship recipients then write safety tips for specific destinations, which are compiled on the website.

-- For personal safety: The ClearCause Foundation advocates on behalf of multiple students who died abroad from accidents, natural disasters, or murder.
-They have downloadable safety checklists, and they recently launched an app that lets students send their GPS coordinates to emergency contacts.
+- For personal safety: Depart Smart advocates on behalf of multiple students who died abroad from accidents, natural disasters, or murder.
+They have downloadable safety checklists, lists of recommended safety tools, and offer a safety certification course to interested parties.

 If you go out to restaurants, bars, or clubs at night, be especially cautious.
 Watch your drink and never leave it unattended.
 Stay in a group.
 If you decide to leave the bar or club, let your friends know exactly where you’re going.
 Revive the buddy system you used in elementary school.
 When it’s time for you and your friends to leave the bar and head home, send each other texts to say you arrived home safely.
 Sharing a cab is even better.
 You can watch each other get into your apartments, and the last person to arrive home can send a text.
 You might be tempted to save money by walking home from the club, but your safety is worth the splurge, especially if it’s 3 a.m. and you’ve been drinking.

 Bring a flashlight or headlamp.